 In The News

-Special Education in Alabama: A Right Not a Favor
+- Special Education in Alabama: Right Not A Favor, Order Your Copies Today

-ADAP is pleased to announce the publication of the newest edition of its popular special education parent manual - "Special Education in Alabama: A Right Not a Favor" (RNF).
+ADAP's special education parent manual - "Special Education in Alabama: A Right Not a Favor" (RNF) is available to you.

 RNF helps families and child advocates understand how to access special education services and ensure that eligible children with disabilities are provided the free, appropriate public education to which they are entitled.
 The manual is written in lay-friendly terms and is filled with helpful advocacy tips and resources.